SOS Children's Villages: Governance

-Each 118 national SOS Children's Villages associations carries out the international organizations’ missions, protocols, and policies.
+Each 118 national SOS Children's Villages association carries out the international organizations’ missions, protocols, and policies.
 Regional offices guide this work and provide fundraising, marketing, and technical assistance to country offices as needed.
-Overall management and administration of the organization takes place at the headquarter in Innsbruck, Austria.
-The highest decision-making body is the General Assembly responsible for electing the President, Vice-President, and other members of the international senate.
+Overall management and administration of the organization takes place at the headquarters in Innsbruck, Austria.
+The highest decision-making body is the General Assembly responsible for electing the President, Vice-President, and other members of the International Senate.
 Guiding and monitoring of all SOS’ work is the responsibility of the International Senate made up of 22 members.
 They establish policies, formulate policy changes, and procedural guidelines.
 The International Senate's work is coordinated by the Management Council, comprising eight representatives from member associations chaired by the President.
 The Management Council makes recommendations for Senate decisions, approves work plans developed by the Management Team, and defines the federation's targets.
-The General Secretariat comprises the international offices in Austria, and other regional offices responsible for implementing strategic decisions, developing and monitoring the organization's quality standards, and representing the organization in international communications and forums SOS Children's Villages Governance.
+The General Secretariat comprises the international offices in Austria, and other regional offices responsible for implementing strategic decisions, developing and monitoring the organization's quality standards, and representing the organization in international communications and forums.

 International frameworks

 The organization follows three international frameworks that serve as guidelines for their work.
 The United Nations Convention on the Rights of the Child (UNCRC) adopted in 1989 is a human rights treaty that sets out the civil, political, economic, social, health, and cultural rights of children.
-The UN Guidelines for Alternative Care of Children adopted in 2009 provides a framework for governments to acknowledge and deliver alternative care to children in need.
-And the UN Sustainable Development Goal adopted in 2015 and valid until 2030 in which SOS' work focuses mainly on vulnerable children and families.
+The UN Guidelines for Alternative Care of Children adopted in 2009 provides a framework for governments to acknowledge and deliver alternative care to children growing up without adequate parental care.
+And the UN Sustainable Development Goal adopted in 2015 and valid until 2030 in which SOS Children's Villages work focuses mainly on children and families living in vulnerable circumstances.